geo-data/cesium-terrain-builder/README.md

   -t, --tile-size <size>        specify the size of the tiles in pixels.
 This defaults to 65 for terrain tiles and 256 for other GDAL formats
   -s, --start-zoom <zoom>       specify the zoom level to start at.
 This should be greater than the end zoom level -e, --end-zoom <zoom>         specify the zoom level to end at.
-This should be less than the start zoom level and >= 0 -q, --quiet                   only output errors
+This should be less than the start zoom level and >= 0 -n, --creation-option <option> specify a GDAL creation option for the output dataset in the form NAME=VALUE.
+Can be specified multiple times.
+Not valid for Terrain tiles.
+  -z, --error-threshold <threshold> specify the error threshold in pixel units for transformation approximation.
+Larger values should mean faster transforms.
+Defaults to 0.125
+  -m, --warp-memory <bytes>     The memory limit in bytes used for warp operations.
+Higher settings should be faster.
+Defaults to a conservative GDAL internal setting.
+  -q, --quiet                   only output errors
   -v, --verbose                 be more noisy
 ```